As a patient, you play an important role in preparing for your cancer treatment. The

 making choices.
 These include medical oncologists, radiation oncologists, surgeons,

 pathologists, radiologists, and others.
-The tumor board will discuss your case and

 Find out about your cancer treatment.
 Your cancer care team will help you understand your treatment and answer questions.